bronnie-davies/transcripts_insights_task/README.md

 Transcripts Inisghts Task

-The aim of this project is to use an LLm to determine call transcripts:
+The aim of this project is to use an LLM to determine call transcripts:
 - Sentiment (negative, neutral or positive)
 - Outcome (issue resolved, follow-up action required)